 How Can I Set Up Coverage Recording for My Manual Tests?

 We have several resources to help you get started with recording test coverage for your manual tests:

 - Our tutorial for Java shows you how to record test coverage for manual tests of any Java application.
 We also have a specialized how-to for Java applications running inside Docker images.

 - Our tutorial for .NET shows you how to record test coverage for manual tests of any .NET application.

-- For other languages and technologies, our list of recommended coverage tools is a good starting point to help you decide which tool is suitable for your needs.
+- In general, our list of recommended coverage tools is a good starting point to help you decide which tool is suitable for your needs.